 This is something that most job applicants struggle with, not just Newly Qualified Teachers (NQTs).
 Structuring your answers allows you to answer concisely each time without running the risk of forgetting the question, going off on a tangent or not answering the question adequately.

 By structuring your answers to Teacher interview questions using the STAR method, you will find you are able to fully answer the questions asked.
 It works like this:

 - Task – What were you asked to do?

 - Result – What was the outcome?

-Keep your answers as concise as possible and always frame them in a positive way.
+Keep your answers as concise as possible during your Teacher interview and always frame them in a positive way.
 Even if the outcome wasn’t what you wanted, there’s something to be learned from that.

 If you’re an NQT and your experience is limited, be honest about that.
 Don’t try to shoehorn an experience to fit the question.
 Instead, be clear you don’t have direct experience of that scenario but lay out what you would do if it presented itself.

 Why do you want to be a teacher?